postmanlabs/labs-docs/src/pages/docs/publishing-your-api/publishing-your-docs.md

 ## Adding a custom logo

-If you are a team Admin, you can customize your published documentation with a team logo.
+If you have a [team Admin role](/docs/collaborating-in-postman/roles-and-permissions/#team-roles), you can customize your published documentation with a team logo.
 To add a logo, [edit your team profile](/docs/administration/team-settings/#editing-your-team-profile) in your [team settings](https://go.postman.co/settings/team/general).
 Your team logo will replace the Postman logo in your team's published documentation.
 (It may take a few minutes for the new logo to appear.)

 ## Sharing your public docs